obsidian-tasks-group/obsidian-tasks/contributing/Code/How do I add one-click support for new themes or snippets for custom statuses.md

 # How do I add one-click support for new themes or snippets for custom statuses?

-## Update tests/

-- Add a line for the new theme in [tests/DocumentationSamples/DocsSamplesForStatuses.test.ts](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/tests/DocumentationSamples/DocsSamplesForStatuses.test.ts)
-- After implementing the code below, run the tests
-- Run the new test and approve all the output files

 ## Update src/

 - **Add a file that contains the checkbox data**